 What kinds of data does your business use and own?
 Data includes everything from emails to employee information, customer financial information to your business’ banking information, and so on.

-Also map out where every bit of data is stored, whether it’s in the cloud or on-premise on servers, or both.
+Also map out where every bit of data is stored, whether it’s in the cloud or on-premises on servers, or both.
 Don’t forget about employee laptops and other computers.

 In addition to chronicling the data, you must also have an inventory of all the systems, hardware, and software used in your business.